Fiskell/BeBetterBooknotes/Books/TheObstacleIsTheWay/Notes.md

 It is easy to listen to other's negativity.
 Often we create a state of learned helplessness.
 It doesn't have to end that way, AAA (action is always the answer) and in this case, action is how we think about situations.

+> The risk of being overwhelmed is always there

+Driving home again that we have a choice and that we choose to have events affect us

+> talent is not the most sought-after characteristic.
+Grace and poise are.

+If we see someone who can handle themselves well under pressure then they show immense strength, It would make sense why I would want to be like that person and why grace and poise are so highly valued.
+Someone who is at ease with themselves.

+> There is always a countermove, always an escape or a way through, so there is no reason to get worked up.

+Unless it ends in our own death, we can and must always continue.
+There are still options, choices, that we make to construct a life of meaning.

+> If your nerve holds, then nothing really did "happen" -- our perception made sure it was nothing of consequence.

+Negative events occur when we view them as such, perceive what you want to and choose to believe.
+Seeing is important, but how you see is even more important.

 Section 2
 ------